 The Kicker control must deliver a signal synchronized with the arrival of the beam blanking notch at the kicker.
 Since the beam takes approximately 330 μs to travel from the ion source to extraction, and the time can vary by some tens of μs depending on the machine tune, it is necessary to have a suitable beam current monitor near the kicker.
 This is provided by the 1VM4 capacitive beam monitor located just downstream of the kicker (see “UCN Kicker Time Pickoff” below).
 The kicker control system can use the 1VM4 signal to confirm that the kicker trigger is aligned to the real beam notch at the kicker magnet.

 It is also important to measure the amount of beam present during the blanking notch.
 During this time, the beam sweeps from the straight-through port of the septum magnet to the magnetic field section that deflects the beam to UCN (see picture in appendix).
 If any beam is present during the sweep, it will hit the steel of the septum.
 The slower the beam sweeps, the more will be spilled on the septum.
 Assuming the slowest of 50 μs for the full sweep, the beam will cross the septum steel and beam pipe wall during the time from 18 μs to 32 μs after firing the kicker.
 In this interval the beam current should be below 430 nA to limit the spill onto septum to 1 nA averaged over the UCN cycle.
 If the beam monitor indicates notch contamination exceeding this limit, we can blank the kicker trigger and not kick until the contamination is once again under the limit.
-For good signal to noise ratio, the 430 nA limit based on long term beam spills could be be measured with several seconds of averaging.
+For good signal to noise ratio, the 430 nA limit based on long term beam spills could be measured with several seconds of averaging.
 Spills large enough to cause a radiation trip of the cyclotron will be detected by the nearby TRIUMF beam spill monitors.

 Finally, it should be noted that these short kicker cycles (ramping up to spill one bucket onto UCN target, ramping down to send two buckets to beamline 1A) is superimposed onto a longer UCN cycle, where we want to put beam onto the UCN target for 1 minute (to produce UCNs) and then have a 3 minute period to do measurements of the UCNs.
 This 1-minute ON, 3-minute OFF cycle would then be continuously repeated in final UCN operations.